Clergy Pension Scheme

 - So the change does not mean that you have to work to age 68.
 You will still be able to retire at any time from age 55 if you want to.
 If you retire at 65, all the benefits you have earned up to now will be due without any reduction at all.
 Only those pension benefits you earn from 1 January 2011 would be reduced for early payment.
 This means that the closer you are to retirement, the less of an effect this change will have on your pension.

-- This is the headline information and below is some more detailed figures if you would find more information helpful.
+- This is the headline information and below is some more detailed information you might find helpful.

 - The current rates of reduction from 2011 are 4.5% off your pension and 3% off the lump sum for each year you retire earlier than the retirement age that formed the basis of the benefits when you earned them.